Calinou/awesome-gamedev/README.md

 ### GPU Performance and Debugging ###

-* [Render Doc][443] - Graphics debugger that allows quick and easy single-frame capture and detailed introspection of any application using Vulkan, D3D11, OpenGL & OpenGL ES or D3D12 across Windows, Linux, Android, or Nintendo Switch™.
+* [RenderDoc][443] - Graphics debugger that allows quick and easy single-frame capture and detailed introspection of any application using Vulkan, D3D11, OpenGL & OpenGL ES or D3D12 across Windows, Linux, Android, or Nintendo Switch™.
 [MIT][403].
 * [NVTOP][444] - GPU & Accelerator process monitoring for AMD, Apple, Huawei, Intel, NVIDIA and Qualcomm.
 [GNU GPLv3][23].
 * [RadeonTop][445] - View your GPU utilization, both for the total activity percent and individual blocks.
 [GNU GPLv3][23].